KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/transmutation_forgiveness_return_to_source.md

 They can be transmuted.

-Like lead into gold, incoherence can be refined through presence, truth, and love — and the medium through which this transformation occurs is consciousness in water.
+Like lead into gold, incoherence can be refined through presence, truth, and love — and in this work I explore that transformation especially through the lens of consciousness in water.

 ### Forgiveness as Frequency Correction